Picklejar05/chatbot-no-ai/README.md

 from your conversations, so keep that in mind.
 Once you are done, use `Ctrl`+`C` to save and exit. `responses.json` is basically a save file, so don't replace it if you are downloading a new version.

+> Note: **don't** close the program using the `X` button, this will stop
+> the program from saving anything it has learned in this session.
+On
+> the other hand, use the `X` if you don't want to save anything it's
+> learned.

 ## Editing the Save File